aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 The time it will take to read the article.

 ### Derived from:
-- itemTimeToRead — time to read coming from the server (?? where/how is it calculated)
+- itemTimeToRead — time to read coming from the server
-- readTimeFromWordCount — time to engage with article based on word count divided by number of words an average reader reads in a minute (220)

 ---